JetBrains/teamcity-documentation/topics/build-approval.md

 </td><td>

-If this option is enabled, and a build is started by a user who is eligible to approve build, the feature will automatically add an approval from this user to this build.
+If this option is enabled, and a build is triggered by a user who has the right to approve build, the feature will automatically add an approval from this user to this build.
+If the option is not enabled, the build will still require an explicit approval from the person(s) specified in the rule, regardless of who triggered the build.

 </td>
 </tr>